Independence of $\ell$ for Frobenius conjugacy classes attached to abelian varieties: Conjugacy class of Frobenius for abelian varieties

 \subsection{The main theorem}

 We now prove our main theorem (cf. Theorem \ref{introthm: main}).
 We need the following preliminary result.

-\begin{lemma} Let $G$ be a connected reductive group over $\Q_p.$ If $g \in G(\Q_p)$ lies in some compact open subgroup of $G(\Q_p),$ then there exists a finite extension $F/\Q_p$ over which $G$ splits and such that $g$ lies in the parahoric subgroup of $G(F)$ associated to a very special vertex in the building $\calB(G,F).$ \end{lemma} \begin{proof} Write $g=g_sg_u$ for the Jordan decomposition of $g$ so that $g_s$ is semisimple and $g_u$ is unipotent.
+\begin{lemma} Let $G$ be a connected reductive group over $\Q_p.$ If $g \in G(\Q_p)$ lies in some compact open subgroup of $G(\Q_p),$ then there exists a finite extension $F/\Q_p$ over which $G$ splits and such that $g$ lies in the parahoric subgroup of $G(F)$ associated to a special vertex in the building $\calB(G,F).$ \end{lemma} \begin{remark}Note that if $G$ splits over $F$, the notion of special vertex, very special vertex, and hyperspecial vertex in $\calB(G,F)$ all coincide. \end{remark}

+\begin{proof} Write $g=g_sg_u$ for the Jordan decomposition of $g$ so that $g_s$ is semisimple and $g_u$ is unipotent.
 Since $g$ lies in a compact open subgroup of $G(\Q_p)$, $g$ is power bounded and hence $g_s$ and $g_u$ are power pounded.
 Let $T\subset G$ be a maximal torus defined over $\bbQ_p$ such that $g_s\in T(\Q_p)$.
 We will take $F$ to be the splitting field of $T$.

 Since $g_s\in T(F)$ is power bounded, it is contained in $\calT_{F,0}(\Ok_F)$ where $\calT_{F,0}$ is the connected N\'eron model for the base change $T_F$.
 If we let $\calA(G,T,F)\subset \calB(G,F)$ be the apartment corresponding to $T_F$, then $g_s$ acts trivially on $\calA(G,T,F)$.